roytang/blog/content/posts/2008/12/standard-06-dec-2008-blightning-beatdown.md

 <!--more-->

 Since I usually arrive at Galleria early, I spent a couple of hours waiting for the round to start and watch the people playtesting.
 I saw a lot of green decks which worried me &#8211; particularly Wilt-Leaf Liege.
-I haven&#8217;t played Standard since before the Grand Prix &#8211; I had no idea what was the local metagame coming in.
+I haven&'t played Standard since before the Grand Prix &#8211; I had no idea what was the local metagame coming in.

 I lost round one to a mirror match in two games.
 It was close, as I lost both games with him at 1 life.
 I almost won game two when he played two Incinerates during his turn to finish me from six life.
 I had the Wild Ricochet for the second Incinerate, bringing him down to two.
-He has one card left in hand and is tapped out and I have four lands and Hell&#8217;s Thunder in the yard.
+He has one card left in hand and is tapped out and I have four lands and Hell&'s Thunder in the yard.
 Any burn spell or land I draw wins me the match.
-I draw a land and play it and announce &#8220;Unearth Hell&#8217;s Thunder.&#8221; He wants to call a judge because he&#8217;s not sure of what he&#8217;s about to do.
-He shows me the Faerie Macabre in hand and even though the judge is still coming I already know I&#8217;ve lost.
+I draw a land and play it and announce &#8220;Unearth Hell&'s Thunder.&#8221; He wants to call a judge because he&'s not sure of what he&'s about to do.
+He shows me the Faerie Macabre in hand and even though the judge is still coming I already know I&'ve lost.

 After the match I asked him for tips on how to play the deck and he told me he just plays out Blightning as soon as possible, whereas I was sandbagging it and playing creatures first.

 Round two I face Shorecrasher/Bant, an early Rhox War Monk sticks around in game one long enough to make it hard for me to win.
 In game two I get a nice draw with turn two Blossom and 2 Javelins.
-He&#8217;s stuck on two lands, missing two land drops before finally playing a Birds of Paradise.
-My only removal in hand consists of the two Javelins&#8230;I decide to overkill the BoP and hope he doesn&#8217;t draw any more lands.
-Of course he draws a Flooded Grove next turn and then he plays out his hand and I&#8217;m finished off by a growing Shorecrasher.
+He&'s stuck on two lands, missing two land drops before finally playing a Birds of Paradise.
+My only removal in hand consists of the two Javelins&#8230;I decide to overkill the BoP and hope he doesn&'t draw any more lands.
+Of course he draws a Flooded Grove next turn and then he plays out his hand and I&'m finished off by a growing Shorecrasher.

 Starting out at 0-2.
 Why do I play Magic again?
-Seriously, I&#8217;ve been playing badly for a while now.
+Seriously, I&'ve been playing badly for a while now.

 I watch the match on the adjacent table while waiting for the next round.
 I see turn 5 Violent Ultimatim into turn 7 Violent Ultimatum into turn 9 Violent Ultimatum.
 Geez.